exoswapio/docs/docs/bridge/architecture.md

 Exoswap bridge maintains a set of smart contracts on Stratos, Ethereum, Binance, Matic, which handle the following:

-- Bridge Token contract which is a syndicated token equivalent for donor token;
+- Bridge Token contract which is a exoswap token equivalent for donor token;
 - Bridge Token Manager for verification 1-to-1 connection;
 - Bridge Cosigner Manager verificator for exoswap;
 - Bridge Router the main orchestrator for all 3 contracts above;